jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Apple Push Notification Service
 * [NWPusher](https://github.com/noodlewerk/NWPusher) : OS X and iOS application and framework to play with the Apple Push Notification service (APNs)
 * [node-apn](https://github.com/argon/node-apn) : Apple Push Notification module for Node.js
+* [Houston](https://github.com/nomad/houston) : Houston is a simple gem for sending Apple Push Notifications.
+Pass your credentials, construct your message, and send it.
+* [Orbiter](https://github.com/mattt/Orbiter) : Orbiter is a small library that provides simple interfaces to register (and unregister) for Push Notifications with Urban Airship (without needing to include their SDK), as well as Helios apps.

 ## Tools
 * [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) : Xcode plug-in which helps you write Javadoc style documents easier.